Everyone needs self-care right? Yes, of course. We all need self-care, but did you know that there are different ways to take care of yourself?

 Yes, everyone needs self-care and there are intentional ways that you can make all the types of self-care a priority to give yourself credit for all you do but also understand that there are more ways to take care of yourself beyond pampering and physical activity.
-Here are 6 Types of Self-care that You Need and an array of activities for you to stop neglecting yourself:
+Here are Six Ways To Take Care of Yourself:

 - Writing + Speaking positive affirmations

 - Keeping a journal of life’s joys and pains